pajelonek/smart-recipe-mate/README.md

 ## 1. Project Name

-HealthyMeal
+Smart Recipe Mate

 ## 2. Project Description

-HealthyMeal is a desktop-first MVP web application that helps people with dietary requirements plan meals safely and efficiently.
-It combines a streamlined onboarding experience, a structured personal recipe repository, and an AI assistant that generates tailored recipes based on pantry ingredients and saved preferences.

-HealthyMeal solves common pain points for health-conscious cooks:

-- Collects dietary preferences, preferred ingredients, cuisines, and allergens through a mandatory five-step wizard during first login.
-- Stores recipes in a standardized text format (`Title`, `Ingredients`, `Preparation`) with tagging, search, and editing capabilities.
-- Generates new recipes via an AI chat that respects profile data and blocks concurrent prompts until a response is received.
-- Detects allergens at save time and surfaces warnings in recipe lists and detail views.
-- Logs AI interactions and critical user actions for diagnostics and future analytics.
+Smart Recipe Mate is a web application MVP that supports people planning meals in adapting their diet to dietary preferences.
+The system combines a simple user account, mandatory nutritional preference configuration, and a recipe repository stored in a standardized text structure (title, ingredients, preparation).
+The key advantage is integration with AI, which generates recipes from scratch based on the provided ingredients from the fridge and the user's saved preferences, delivering the result in an agreed JSON format.
+The application works exclusively in the desktop browser, and every AI generation, recipes, and preferences are linked to the user account.

+It solves user problems such as manually adapting online recipes to dietary needs, which is time-consuming and often inconsistent.
+The app collects preferences immediately after registration, allows storing recipes in a consistent format, and enables AI generation of new tailored recipes.

-For the full product requirements, refer to [`./.ai/prd.md`](./.ai/prd.md).
+For full product requirements, refer to [`./.ai/prd.md`](./.ai/prd.md).

 ## 3. Tech Stack

 ### Frontend

-- Astro 5 for fast, content-first pages with minimal runtime overhead.
+- Astro 5 for creating fast, efficient pages and applications with minimal JavaScript.
-- React 19 for interactive components within Astro islands.
+- React 19 for interactivity where needed.
-- TypeScript 5 to ensure type-safe development and better tooling.
+- TypeScript 5 for static typing and better IDE support.
-- Tailwind CSS 4 and `tailwind-merge` for utility-first styling.
+- Tailwind 4 for convenient application styling.
-- Shadcn/ui and Radix UI primitives for accessible UI elements.
-- Lucide React icons for consistent iconography.
+- Shadcn/ui provides a library of accessible React components for the UI.

 ### Backend & Data

-- Supabase (PostgreSQL + auth + storage) as the backend-as-a-service.
+- Supabase as a comprehensive backend solution:
-- Supabase authentication flows for email verification, session management, and password resets.
+  - Provides PostgreSQL database.
+  - Provides SDKs in multiple languages as Backend-as-a-Service.
+  - Open source solution that can be hosted locally or on your own server.
+  - Built-in user authentication.

 ### AI & Integrations

+- Communication with models through OpenRouter.ai service:
-- OpenRouter.ai for routing to multiple AI models (OpenAI, Anthropic, Google, etc.) with cost controls.
+  - Access to a wide range of models (OpenAI, Anthropic, Google, and many others) for high efficiency and low costs.
-- REST-based AI messaging with JSON payloads for prompts and responses.
+  - Allows setting financial limits on API keys.

 ### Testing

-- **Vitest** for unit testing with fast execution and TypeScript support, integrated with Vite.
+- Vitest as a unit testing framework - integrated with Vite used by Astro, provides fast test execution and excellent TypeScript support.
-- **React Testing Library** for testing React components with a user-centric approach.
+- React Testing Library for testing React components - ensures user-perspective testing and adherence to best practices.
-- **MSW (Mock Service Worker)** for mocking API calls in unit tests.
+- MSW (Mock Service Worker) for mocking API calls - allows isolating unit tests from external dependencies.
-- **Playwright** for end-to-end (E2E) testing across real browsers (Chrome, Firefox, WebKit).
+- Playwright for end-to-end (E2E) testing - provides testing in real browsers (Chrome, Firefox, WebKit) and automatic handling of asynchronous operations.

 ### Tooling & Infrastructure